• Skip to primary navigation

 Air fryer frittata pin image.

-With the help of an air fryer, this frittata recipe is perfectly cooked in minutes, making it great for busy mornings.
+With the help of an air fryer, this frittata recipe is perfectly cooked in minutes, making it great for busy mornings or quick lunches.
+You might also like my air fryer crustless quiche recipe!

 Sliced air fryer breakfast frittata with tomatoes and spinach.